-To gain a new certificate via a safeguarding children workshop or to arrange one for your club visit your County FA website.
+To gain a new certificate via a safeguarding children course or to arrange one for your club visit your County FA website.

-The welfare officer workshop is a requirement for everyone volunteering to be a club welfare officer.
+The welfare officer course is a requirement for everyone volunteering to be a club welfare officer.

 The course explores the skills, attributes, roles and responsibilities of the club welfare officer and the toolkit available to support the role.
 It focuses on the importance of safe recruitment, safe use of social media, strategies that help make clubs safer and building the club welfare officer’s confidence regarding how and when to seek help and advice.

 Before enrolling on this course learners must have completed the safeguarding children course or the safeguarding children course for coaches and have an accepted FA criminal records check that is less than three years old.

 To enroll on this course visit your County FA website.

 This free online course is written for Secretaries, Chairmen, Treasures and Club Welfare Officers in clubs with under 18 teams.

 The course explores the key safeguarding building blocks in clubs such as effective committees, safer recruitment, building safe environments and recognising and reporting concerns.it addresses whistleblowing and stresses how important the committee is in supporting the Club Welfare Officer to embed safeguarding.

 In order for clubs in steps 1-7, WPL and grass roots to have affiliation awarded for the season 2017-2018 it will be a requirement that Secretaries, Chairmen and Club Welfare Officers have completed this course.

 Please note: even if a person holds more than one role they only need take the course once.